-First, to pick an artichoke try to look for artichokes that are heavy and closed tightly-they will taste more fresh.
-In the winter months look for frost-bitten artichokes like above that have e a bit of discoloration on the tips of the leaves-they are also more tender and flavorful.
+First, to pick an artichoke, try to look for artichokes that are heavy and closed tightly-they will taste fresher.
+In the winter months look for frost-bitten artichokes like above that have a bit of discoloration on the tips of the leaves-they are also more tender and flavorful.
 Now, on to the cooking!

 I see so many tutorials of people clipping the leaves (actually petals-an artichoke is a flower!) and chopping the top off the artichoke and I honestly don’t know why that’s necessary.
 I’ve never done anything but maybe trim the stem a little if I needed to make more room in the pan!